 If you aren't deep in the laundry industry or a hardcore Speed Queen fan, you might have missed the controversy over Speed Queen's new top load models released in 2018.
 They had to make changes to meet energy efficiency requirements, and some of those changes involved the wash action of their top load models.
 This departure from what their fans were used to resulted in some backlash.
 Long story short, the new wash action is gentler overall, which is not necessarily a bad thing - but it wasn't ideal for some of Speed Queen's customer base.
 (Despite this controversy, as of this writing all of the TR series of washers have over 4.5 stars from customer ratings on their website.)

-The TC5 has a familiar design.
+The TC5 has a familiar design to the rest of the Speed Queen lineup.
+It retails at $1,099.
 You'll find that is has a 3.2 cubic foot capacity stainless steel tub with no lid lock and no automatic load sensing.
 It uses a transmission like pre-2018 Speed Queen models, and has a 1/2 HP variable-speed motor that can spin the tub up to 710 RPM.
 It also has the dual action agitator that moves independently from the tub rather than the unified agi-tub design introduced with the 2018 TR models.

-The warranty covers 3 years parts and labor, 5 years on the motor, 15 years on the transmission, and a lifetime on the inner/outer tub.
+The warranty covers 5 years parts and labor.
+This is an improvement over the models released in 2019 that only had a 3 year parts and labor warranty.
 The Energy Guide states that it will use about 82 kWh of electricity per year for an estimated energy cost of $9, not including water usage and most likely when using the Normal Eco cycle.

 Cycles & Options

 6 Cycles: Normal Eco, Delicate, Permanent Press, Heavy Duty, Bulky/Sheets, Spin

 3 Options: Extra Rinse, Extra Rinse & Pre-Soak, Heavy Soil

 Deep Fill Option